 8 Lightnings and 8 Albacores came out to play on a beautiful gusty day.
 The RC set up a nice long 3 lap Olympic course with the windward mark all the way up by Roaches Run.
 Because the wind was out of the NW with frequent shifts west, the “Triangle” portion of the course was not much of an angle.
 It was more like a very long offset.
 At the start, winds were in the 10-15 range with gusts to 25.
 This faded as the day progressed, and actually got quite light by the time everyone came in.
 Rick Welch won the day for the Lightnings, while Barney Harris took top honors for the Albacores.
 Special thanks for Special Olympians Frank Altrichter, Rod Sellers, and Isaac Sellers for help on RC.
 Scores after the break:

-THIS POST HAS BEEN SUPERCEDED BY ONE ON 9/27 !
-David Thompson is PRO, with RC provided by Lightnings and others.
-Today’s AccuWeather long-range forecast (always subject to change) for Sunday calls for partly cloudy and breezy conditions with a possible morning shower, and a high temperature of 78 degrees.
-Winds are forecasted to be from the WSW at 15 MPH, with higher gusts.
-Low tide will be at 10:21 AM and high tide at 2:32 PM.
-The river flow is currently well below normal for this time of year, at 1,230 CFS (gage height 2.6 ft) and the water temperature has warmed back up to 77 degrees.
+(This post is superseded by one posted October 7) Nabeel Alsalam is PRO, with RC provided by the Lightnings and others.
+Today’s long-range AccuWeather forecast for Sunday calls for times of clouds and sun, a high temperature of 67 degrees, and northeasterly winds at 8 MPH.
+Low tide will be at 9:14 AM and high tide at 2:32 PM.
+The river flow is below normal for this time of year, at 1770 CFS (gage height 2.8 ft) and the water is a seasonal 64 degrees.
 Round up crew, and come on down!